 5. Sri Sivan Temple: This is one of the most famous Hindu temples in Singapore which is dedicated to Lord Shiva and stands as an emblem of Indian architecture at the Geylang Avenue in Singapore.
 The temple owes its unique features with intricate carving on its outer surface to the Indian artisans who were hired for the construction.

 Also Read: 35 Best Things to do in Singapore at Night

 4. Courtyard Lounge: What can be better than enjoying Asian fusion tapas accompanied by electrifying jazz music?
-The restaurant is sited in a cosy corner of the National Art Gallery and is a must-visit place for Asian food lovers.
-Remains open from Monday to Thursday (1-7) PM, Fri-Sat (1-8) PM and Sundays are closed.
+The restaurant is sited in a cozy corner of the National Art Gallery and is a must-visit place for Asian food lovers.
+Remains open from Monday to Thursday (1-7) PM, Fri-Sat (1-8) PM, and Sundays are closed.

 5. Odette: The restaurant owes its authentic French recipes to chef-owner Julien Royer whose culinary principle is using the finest seasonal ingredients and French techniques for creating magic in the platters.
 For the connoisseurs of French cuisine, Odette is a must-visit place to taste their signature dishes.
 Opening timings are Monday (7 PM -9:30 PM) and Tuesday- Saturday (noon-2 PM, 7 PM -9:30 PM).

 6. Hachi Restaurant: The 20-year old Japanese restaurant has opened its new flagship in the National Art Gallery.
 The objective of the restaurant is to make seasonal omakase dining exclusive by using authentic Japanese cooking ingredients from land and sea resources of Japan.
 Remains open Monday-Friday between noon-2:30 PM and 6 PM-11 PM and on Saturdays between 6 PM -11 PM.